vksoniya/fakenewsdetectionframework/README.md

 ## Using the Server

 Once the above prerequites are met, the Flask server can be activated.
+Server configurations such as port and host information should be update in the config.txt

 As an alternate way, run the following script for quick installation (make sure that the requirements are installed in a virtual environment to avoid version conflicts):